19 Ways to Use Hemp and Marijuana That You Never Expected

 To Produce Cardboard Products

 We already know that hemp paper can be made in a very eco-friendly and affordable way.
 But what about cardboard products?
 Yep, hemp can make that too.
-It’s rigid properties make it durable, resistant and biodegradable.
-Think about the amount of damage to trees and the environment we could save by producing coffee cups, cardboard boxes, cereal boxes and cartons etc that are made from hemp.
-And did you know regular paper or cardboard products can only be recycled a maximum of three times, whilst hemp paper products can be reused and recycled up to 7 times!
+Its rigid properties make it durable, resistant and biodegradable.
+Think about the amount of damage to trees and the environment we could save by producing coffee cups, cardboard boxes, cereal boxes, and cartons, etc. that are made from hemp.
+And did you know regular paper or cardboard products can only be recycled a maximum of three times, while hemp paper products can be reused and recycled up to 7 times!
 Seriously, why are we still killing trees?

 To Produce Fuel